 - Watch The Quidditch World Cup: Decide who wins in your bullet journal monthly!

 - Answer The Siren’s Song: Make your August bullet journal an ocean fantasy with mermaids.

 - Go Abstract: Go abstract and create drips of watercolor down the pages of your August bullet journal.

 - Grab Some Candy: Think like a kid and fill your August pages with bright candy.

 - Build Your Dream Sandcastle: Build your dream sandcastle for your August theme.

-- Don’t Let It Melt: Nothing is more summery than ice cream, so go nuts doodling ice cream and popsicles all over your August bullet journal.
+- Don’t Let It Melt: Nothing is more summery than ice cream, so go nuts doodling ice cream and popsicles all over your August monthly layout.